How to find the best estate agent

 You may be able to get your shortlisted agents to compete on cost, but make sure you understand all about estate agents fees before you make a decision.

 In choosing the best estate agent, it’s important to establish how they plan to market your property.
 You need to understand what their plans are, and be comfortable with their approach.
 You should ask them:

 - Which portals are they are using?
-You want your home listed on the big property portals namely Zoopla, Rightmove and Primelocation, as well as the relatively new OnTheMarket
+You want your home listed on the big property portals namely Zoopla, Rightmove and Primelocation, as well as OnTheMarket

 - Will they advertise your property in local newspapers?
 Which ones?
 If you are selling a more expensive property, will it feature in any national newspapers or magazines?